ogawan111/OtsuApp/plugins/cordova-plugin-bluetooth-serial/README.md

 For Bluetooth Low Energy, this plugin supports some hardware running known UART-like services, but can support any Bluetooth Low Energy hardware with a "serial like" service.
 This means a transmit characteristic that is writable and a receive characteristic that supports notification.

 Edit [BLEdefines.h](src/ios/BLEDefines.h) and adjust the UUIDs for your service.

+See [Issue 141](https://github.com/don/BluetoothSerial/issues/141#issuecomment-161500473) for details on how to add support for Amp'ed RF Technology BT43H.

 ## Props